melalj/tonoid-helpers/example/README.md

 - `http://localhost:3000/mongo-example/add`: add an item in mongo db
 - `http://localhost:3000/mongo-example/del`: delete an item in mongo db
 - `http://localhost:3000/redis-example`: list items in redis
-- `http://localhost:3000/redis-example/add`: add an item in redis
+- `http://localhost:3000/redis-example/set`: set an item in redis
 - `http://localhost:3000/redis-example/del`: delete an item in redis